Skip to content

 What is generative AI?

 “Generative AI is smart enough to give a plausible answer to most prompts,” says Zach Warren, who leads Technology and Innovation Content for the Thomson Reuters Institute.
-“From there, the human using the tool should decide whether the material is accurate and edits it.
+“From there, the human using the tool should decide whether the material is accurate and edit it if necessary.
 It can be a great way to get a solid first draft, even for legal issues.”

 Generative AI also has the potential to synthesize large amounts of data.
-For instance, you can upload four contracts to an AI tool and ask to see the similarities and differences.
-You can analyze spreadsheets full of data or get plain language answers to legal questions.
+For instance, you can upload four contracts to a professional-grade AI assistant and ask to see the similarities and differences.
+You can analyze spreadsheets full of data or get plain-language answers to legal questions.

 Solo attorneys use generative AI to grow

 Generative AI can be a powerful helper for solo attorneys looking to grow their practice.
-For solos billing by the hour, growth is limited by the number of hours in a day.
-Even those who price by the matter are limited by their own ability to get through the work in a reasonable time frame.
+For those billing by the hour, growth is limited by the number of hours in a day.
+Even solos who price by the matter are limited by their ability to get through the work in a reasonable time frame.
 With AI-powered legal research and know-how from a trusted source, you can cut significant time from both transactional and litigation matters.

 You may be more available to take client calls or meet with them when you are spending less time researching and drafting.
 You may also be better positioned to offer flat-rate pricing, which clients may appreciate.

-Rather than using the extra time to take on more work, some attorneys may use generative AI to deliver the same amount of work in less time.
-That gives them the opportunity to spend more time with family or on their own personal growth.
+Rather than using the extra time to take on additional clients or matters, some solo attorneys may use generative AI to deliver the same amount of work in less time.
+That gives them more time with family or on their own personal growth.
 Either way, if you’re spending less time on tasks like research or form submissions, you have more time to spend how you want to spend it.

 Small law firms innovate through generative AI